eclipse-iceoryx/iceoryx/doc/error-handling.md

 ## Expects and Ensures

 These assert-like constructs are used to document assumptions in the code which are checked (at least) in Debug Mode.
 Currently they are always active, i.e. also checked in Release Mode.
-If the condition is violated they print the condition, the location of occurence in the code and terminate the program execution.
+If the condition is violated they print the condition, the location of occurrence in the code and terminate the program execution.

 Since they are not necessarily active in Release Mode, they cannot be used to handle errors.
 Their purpose is to detect misuse or bugs of the API early in Debug Mode or to verify a result of an algorithm before returning.
 In this way, assumptions of the developer are made explicit without causing overhead when not needed.
 Therefore errors to be caught by Expects and Ensures are considered bugs and need to be fixed or the underlying assumptions and algorithms changed.
 This is in contrast to errors which are expected to occur during runtime which are handled by the error handler (i.e. a system resource cannot be obtained).